lh3/minisv/README.md

    You can skip this step if you use one reference genome only, but you would lose the key advantage of minisv.
 The first two steps are shared by all calling modes, though the input alignments may be different.
-You can combine them together with the `e` command, which provides a more convenient but less flexible interface.
+You can combine the first two steps with the `e` command, which provides a more convenient but less flexible interface.

 3. Call SVs supported by multiple reads using `merge`.
 This command counts the